mattpdl/chirpy-for-twitter/README.md

 - [ ] User can Logout *(backend functionality implemented)*
 - [x] User can view last 20 tweets from their home timeline
 - [x] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-- [ ] User can pull to refresh.
+- [x] User can pull to refresh.
-- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet.
+- [ ] User can tap the retweet and favorite buttons in a tweet cell to retweet and/or favorite a tweet. *(favoriting implemented)*
-- [ ] User can compose a new tweet by tapping on a compose button.
+- [x] User can compose a new tweet by tapping on a compose button.
 - [ ] Using AutoLayout, the Tweet cell should adjust its layout for iPhone 11, Pro and SE device sizes as well as accommodate device rotation.
 - [ ] User should display the relative timestamp for each tweet "8m", "7h"
 - [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet and favorite.